 Projects per year

 She received her PhD degree from the University of Arizona in mechanical engineering with minor degree in civil engineering and engineering mechanics.
-She worked both as a research and teaching assistant during her PhD studies.

 For more information about my research activities, please visit PDRC's website:

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):